sfigg/commercialization-public/manufacture/desktop/dism-image-management-command-line-options-s14.md

 ## /Mount-Image

-Mounts an image from a .wim, .vhd or .vhdx file to the specified directory so that it is available for servicing.
-An index or name value is required for most operations that specify a .wim file.
+Mounts an image from a .ffu, .wim, .vhd or .vhdx file to the specified directory so that it is available for servicing.

+When mounting an image, note the following:

+- The mount directory must be created, but empty.
+- An index or name value is required for all image types.
+WIMs can contain more than image.
+For FFU and VHD, use `index:1`.

 Syntax:

 ```